joeld42/tk_objfile/README.md

 triangles using it.

 triangle(...) - Called once for each triangle using the material.

+There is also an error() callback that will report errors from parsing.

 Both callbacks pass in a userData from the objDelegate for convienance.